Nagaland: Other religions

-There are also folk religions practiced by some Nagas, specially among the Zeliangrongs (Zemes and Rongmeis) but few among other Naga ethnic groups.
+There are also folk religions practised by some Nagas, specially among the Zeliangrongs (Zemes, Liangmais and Rongmeis) but few among other Naga ethnic groups.

 Government

 The governor is the constitutional head of state, representative of the President of India.
 He possesses largely ceremonial responsibilities apart from law and order responsibilities.

-The Legislative Assembly of Nagaland (Vidhan Sabha) is the real executive and legislative body of the state.
-The 60-member Vidhan Sabha – all elected members of the legislature – forms the government executive and is led by the Chief minister.
-Nagaland has been granted a great degree of state autonomy, like other Indian States as well as special powers and autonomy for Naga ethnic groups to conduct their own affairs.
-Each ethnic group has a hierarchy of councils at the village, range, and ethnic levels dealing with local disputes.

 Elections

 The Democratic Alliance of Nagaland (DAN) is a state level coalition of political parties.
 It headed the government with the Bharatiya Janata Party (BJP) and Janata Dal (United) (JDU).
 It was formed in 2003 after the Nagaland Legislative Assembly election, with the Naga People's Front (NPF), and the BJP.
 The alliance was in power in Nagaland from 2003 to 2018.

-The NDPP–BJP–NPF alliance led UDA government has won the majority in 2018 Nagaland Legislative Assembly election and has been in power since then.
+The NDPP–BJP–NPF alliance led UDA government has won the majority in 2018 and 2023 Nagaland Legislative Assembly election.

 Administrative districts

-When created in 1963 the state of Nagaland was divided into just three districts, Kohima District, Mokokchung District and Tuensang District.
-By a process of subdivision that number increased to seven in 1973, to eleven by 2004, and the most recent districts to be created, Chümoukedima District, Niuland District and Tseminyü District in 2021 and Shamator District in 2022, brought the total number to sixteen districts.
-The most populous and the most urbanized is Dimapur District, with seven times the inhabitants of Longleng District, the least populous.
-Noklak District is considered entirely rural.
-Dimapur District is also at the lowest elevation, Zünheboto District being highest in the mountains.

 Districts

 The sixteen districts of Nagaland, and their headquarters, 2011 census populations, areas and elevations (of the seat) are: